 The last thing that you would ever want to happen is to be fighting with your employer over an injury that you suffered while at work.
 Not only does this make tension levels run high, but also it can feel as though you are putting your job at risk.
 Worker’s compensation cases can be challenging or even complicated, and this is why legal help is usually necessary.
 Are you aware of what qualifies these type of cases?
 (Even if you are not currently injured or sick, it’s a good idea to be aware of the rules on these types of cases, should you ever have an incident in the future).

-There are three basic eligibility requirements to having a workers compensation case:
+There are three basic eligibility requirements for having a workers compensation case:

 2nd – You must be an employee on record with your employer (independent contractors and freelance workers are not covered).